rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Shall one who hates justice govern?
 Will you condemn him who is righteous and mighty, ^3417

-who says to a king, Worthless one, and to nobles, Wicked man, ^3418
+who says to a king, 'Worthless one,' and to nobles, 'Wicked man,' ^3418

 who shows no partiality to princes, nor regards the rich more than the poor, for they are all the work of his hands? ^3419